-Well, yes like symmetry and composition are the two things which are very important for mobile photography and rest of the things like placing the subject and object is the key and understanding the light is one of the most points one should keep in mind.
+Well, yes like symmetry and composition are the two things which are very important for mobile photography and the rest of the things like placing the subject and object is the key and understanding the light is one of the most points one should keep in mind.
 There are always hacks for photography.
 And these hacks can be only used by those who have a passion for photography.
-Some simple tips for other photographers or people who are doing photography are to have a good lighting, apply composition rules to watch over the symmetry of the photo, follow the visual balance and visual weight.
+Some simple tips for other photographers or people who are doing photography are to have good lighting, apply composition rules to watch over the symmetry of the photo, follow the visual balance and visual weight.
 If it is like a frame of 5:4 or we can say a rectangular frame or a square frame, a photo should not look like this is going half of the portion of that rectangular frame or square frame or it is going towards the one corner.
 The photo should be visually balanced, not much contrasting, and it should be aesthetically appealing.
 It will come after practising and practising and after understanding these tips and tricks to make a photo look good, work on your vision like try something different, experiment with your idea and experiment with the colour stones you usually edit on Adobe Lightroom and Snapseed.
-That is something which can differentiate your photos with the others and focusing on your mastery will surely improve your photography skills and will help you to be the best from the rest.
+That is something that can differentiate your photos from the others and focusing on your mastery will surely improve your photography skills and will help you to be the best from the rest.

 Being a 20 year old, you already have created your brand.
 How does it feel to have the edge over other people of your age?

 Well, I do not feel that I have the edge over other people of my age because the field I am pursuing is very uncertain, anything can happen here another second, and it scares the hell out of me that what is the next thing.
-Something questions like will I be able to make the bread out of my passion, will I be able to achieve or accomplish my dreams or fulfil my dreams comes to my mind and to know the answers of my questions the one thing that I can do is explore and explore my field and do what I love to do.
+Something questions like will I be able to make the bread out of my passion, will I be able to achieve or accomplish my dreams or fulfill my dreams comes to my mind, and to know the answers to my questions the one thing that I can do is explore and explore my field and do what I love to do.
 Inciting your enthusiasm is the only key that can make your stay worthwhile in any area.
 Like I enjoy exploring outside, clicking photos, documenting things, experiencing different lifestyles, and it makes me happy.
 I am still learning, and I will be teaching things forever, and I am exploring ideas.
 When it comes to branding, I have created my brand, and I feel happy about it.
-It brings me confidence and enthusiasm to continue my work and follow my dream career and also motivating people to pursue their dream career.
+It brings me confidence and enthusiasm to continue my work and follow my dream career and also motivating people to pursue their dream careers.

 What challenges have you been through in your journey of becoming a brand on Instagram and a photographer?

 Becoming a brand on Instagram is something not very easy; it requires a lot of patience and hard work like personal branding is something which I got to know recently.
 I did not do it for social growth or collaboration or Instagram growth; I just enjoyed doing photography and art.
 My goal was not to gain growth on Instagram or collaborate with any specific brand.
 I did not start with any expectation of growing this much on Instagram.
 I just enjoyed the thing, I just enjoyed the art, and yes, there were many challenges that I have faced.
 Everyone has terrible phases in their life, and my life from the beginning is no exception.
 My trouble story is very long.
 I always struggle with gears.
 Like there were one of the competitions on the district level and in that the DSLR was compulsory and I was not having any DSLR so I could not participate in that competition.
-The worst part is not being able to get a DSLR from any of my friend or companion or acquaintance because they did not have faith that I can use DSLR.
+The worst part is not being able to get a DSLR from any of my friends or companion or acquaintance because they did not have faith that I can use DSLR.

 My struggle was not always about equipment but also being a student; it was difficult for me to manage the two things that are my studies and my passion because of which I left my engineering.
-I can only focus on one thing at a time, and I wanted to do the something I love the most, so I chose photography as my crucial thing, and it was tough to convince my parents.
+I can only focus on one thing at a time, and I wanted to do something I love the most, so I chose photography as my crucial thing, and it was tough to convince my parents.
 Earlier it was my goal to become a computer science engineer and crack IIT-JEE, I even took a drop of one year to break IIT-JEE.
 I also got admission in engineering, but after a month, I left out, and I joined a media college in Bhopal itself.
-I am doing my thing, and it is sometimes difficult to manage with attendance, assignment, my travelling and photography.
+I am doing my thing, and it is sometimes difficult to manage with attendance, assignment, my traveling, and photography.
 In my initial days when I was taking this decision of leaving engineering, it was like one of the depression periods for me I had ever been through.
 I almost lost myself, and I was feeling like a loser.

 Since I did not have a camera to shoot with, I only had my phone.
 So there was a lack of confidence that I do not have gears, but I kept moving I explored daily without any expectation with myself, I just enjoyed doing things.
 Still, my parents had to face society as I had dropped out of engineering.
 I belong to a middle-class family, and we never had much savings.
-Whatever my parents earn, they spent all their earnings on me and my brother’s education, and we did not have any finances to buy a camera.
-All these struggles in my life made me stronger, and I am still going—even all these difficulties, I did not give up on photography.
+Whatever my parents earn, they spent all their earnings on my and my brother’s education, and we did not have any finances to buy a camera.
+All these struggles in my life made me stronger, and I am still going—even with all these difficulties, I did not give up on photography.
 I am fortunate enough now at this stage after five years of photography that I get cameras from my friends, and I have collaborated with brands like Realme, Xiaomi.
 I understand their newly launched devices and mobile phones to capture photos, and that is something which I am enjoying.

 Nothing comes easy in today's day and age.
 From where did you imbibe the art of photography.
 Was it genetic, or did you learn it professionally?

 Neither it was genetic, nor I learned it professionally.
 I just saw a couple of my friends doing photography with DSLR and clicking HD quality images when I was in class 9 or 10, I guess.
-Like that time, it was new, and everyone had the craze of getting HD quality picture clicked and also doing the editing.
+Like that time, it was new, and everyone had the craze of getting HD quality pictures clicked and also doing the editing.
 It fascinated me the most after which I started with a mobile phone because I didn’t have the money to get a DSLR camera.
-I kept discovering more and more into this field, and I got am the insane level of interest.
+I kept discovering more and more about this field, and I got am an insane level of interest.
 Gradually it became an addiction for me to chase sunsets and click photos, and this is what made me an artist.
 To look at things differently than others, to click what others are just seeing makes you an artist.
 Furthermore, people appreciated me for my art and my imagination so that thing kept me going on.
 I enjoyed doing things, and because of that, I have come a long way.

 If you are given only one an option to invest in.
 Would you invest in a camera and its equipment or its after-effects and editing tool?
 Where do you personally put more focus on?

 I will invest in camera equipment not because I don’t have a camera now but because camera equipment brings the main details in any photograph.
-The camera has, of course, more benefit than a mobile phone.
-It can help you get high-quality images which you just can’t click through your phones, and it can help you get the vision you have in your mind to capture that particular frame because of course if you want zoom lens you cannot capture that with a phone.
-If you have a structure in your mind that is compatible with the zoom lens, then of there is no use of a wide lens in that.
-So to make my photographs more ingenious, I would invest in a camera, and it’s equipment rather than its after-effect and editing tool.
+The camera has, of course, more benefits than a mobile phone.
+It can help you get high-quality images that you just can’t click through your phones, and it can help you get the vision you have in your mind to capture that particular frame because of course if you want zoom lens you cannot capture that with a phone.
+If you have a structure in your mind that is compatible with the zoom lens, then there is no use of a wide lens in that.
+So to make my photographs more ingenious, I would invest in a camera, and its equipment rather than its after-effect and editing tool.

 When will we get to see you explore wildlife photography?
 It does give an absolute thrill to photographers as there are hardly any rules that you have to follow while pursuing wildlife photography.

 I like to see wildlife photography, but I do not have any interest in wildlife photography currently.
-So I don’t know when I will be developing interest on this particular subject but as I say I just want to enjoy what I am doing and want to go on exploration not of wildlife but of anything apart from that.
+So I don’t know when I will be developing interest in this particular subject but as I say I just want to enjoy what I am doing and want to go on exploration not of wildlife but of anything apart from that.